Stafford Manor High School

 d) Children of Stafford Manor employees in either or both of the following circumstances:

-i) where the member of staff has been employed at the school for two or more years at the time at which he application for admission to the school is made, and/or
+i) Where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or

 ii) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.